backstage/backstage/docs/auth/add-auth-provider.md

 ### Hook it up to the backend

-**`plugins/auth-backend/src/providers/config.ts`** The provider needs to be configured properly so you need to add it to the list of configured providers, all of which implements [AuthProviderConfig](#AuthProviderConfig):
+**`plugins/auth-backend/src/providers/config.ts`** The provider needs to be configured properly so you need to add it to the list of configured providers, all of which implement [AuthProviderConfig](#AuthProviderConfig):

 ```ts
 export const providers = [